oracle-devrel/technology-engineering/data-platform/core-converged-db/workshops/README.md

 # Workshops

-In this section you'll detailed material about the workshops we propose to either customers or internally.
+In this section, you'll find detailed material about the workshops we propose to customers or partners.

  # License